 The scheme of corporate governance ensures that Council monitors performance and assures effective corporate strategy and enterprising business planning.

 The Quality & Enhancement Office oversees the academic governance scheme provides for Senate to concentrate on assuring and enhancing our academic quality and standards and the richness of the student experience.

-The Governance Services Unit, which is responsible for the upkeep of this website, provides support for the development and operation of the schemes of corporate and academic governance as well as related functions including legal services, information governance and support for equality and diversity policy.
+The Governance Services Unit, which is responsible for the upkeep of this website, provides support for the development and operation of the schemes of corporate and academic governance as well as related functions including information governance.